robert-hh/Micropython-Editor/README.md

 ## Files

 ### Base files
-- pye.py: Core file with comments, intended to ebtha same for all platforms
+- pye.py: Core file with comments, intended to be the same for all platforms
 - pye_ux.py: Front-end for Linux CPython and Linux MicroPython
 - pye_gen.py: Front-end for Micropython and Circuitpython modules with I/O through sys.stdout and sys.stdin.